What is Sustainability, and Why Does it Matter?

 Nested within and utterly dependent upon the global ecosystem is the complex and diverse human social system of peoples, cultures, and social structures.
 And within the global human social system is nested the economic system, created to meet the needs (and wants) of people across the globe.
 The growing awareness of the limited and interconnected nature of all things on earth –and the need to transform human behavior to reflect this more accurate understanding– underlie the principles and practices of sustainability.

 Sustainability is an ethic to embrace, a concept to practice, and a goal to achieve.
 It is about recognizing and understanding relationships within and between social, economic, and ecological systems.
 Sustainability requires an abiding sense of community and acknowledging shared responsibility.
-It means living in accord with the laws of nature, and being conservative and efficient with earth’s renewable and nonrenewable resources.
+It means living within the limits of nature, and being conservative and efficient with earth’s renewable and nonrenewable resources.
 It requires long-term thinking and seeing systems: the connections and interactions between and among all things.
 It is the practice of living off the interest, and not the principle, of the earth’s living systems, and making sure that all waste can be safely absorbed or become a resource for another use.
 Sustainability requires treating others as we would like to be treated, and ensuring that there is fairness, justice, and equity in sharing wealth generated by economic activity.
 Ultimately, sustainability is the intentional effort to create a future that is healthy, safe, and flourishing for all of earth’s inhabitants.